nodejs/node-eps/002-es6-modules.md

 These are written with the expectation that:

-* ModuleNamespaces can be created from existing Objects.
+* Module Namespace Objects can be created from existing Objects.
 * WHATWG Loader spec Registry is available as a ModuleRegistry.
 * ModuleStatus Objects can be created.